qarls/fibd/README.md

 ```

 ### Output to Terminal
+To directly input and receive values, feel free to simply input them as separate args.
 ```
 $ cargo run -- 5 3
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.01s